-He suffered a rib injury late in 2006 fall camp and had to miss some practice and the home opener against Montana State.
+- He suffered a rib injury late in 2006 fall camp and had to miss some practice and the home opener against Montana State.
 The misplaced rib caused an air pocket to form in his lungs and he had to stand on the sidelines at practice breathing from an oxygen canister because doctors feared that his lungs could collapse.
-He returned to practice after doctors used a catheter to remove the air pocket.

-After transferring from Western Michigan, he had to sit out the 2005 season.
+He returned to practice after doctors used a catheter to remove the air pocket. - After transferring from Western Michigan, he had to sit out the 2005 season.
 He impressed coaches and teammates by catching "everything in sight" while a member of the scout team.

 Season G No. Yds Avg.
 TD Long

 2006 11 4 36 9.0 1 18

-2007 7 20 235 11.8 5 27
+2007 10 24 257 10.7 5 27

-Totals 18 24 271 11.3 6 27
+Totals 21 28 294 10.5 6 27

-GEORGE HYPOLITE

-Defensive Tackle

-6-1, 285, Jr.
+GEORGE HYPOLITE Defensive Tackle 6-1, 285, Jr.

-- NFL Draft guru Mel Kiper Jr. ranks Hypolite as the No. 4 defensive tackle in the nation among juniors. - Hypolite's two multi-sack career games (two in each) have come against top notch competition: Georgia and Florida State. - He was named to the 2007 AFCA Good Works Team for his community service work - His NFL idol is Oakland Raiders DT Warren Sapp-he watches a lot of game film of him.
+- Hypolite intercepted the first pass of his career against Missouri, the second by a Colorado defensive lineman in 2007 (DE Alonzo Barrett had one at Baylor).
+It was the first by a defensive tackle since 2003, when DT Brandon Dabdoub picked one off at Texas Tech. - NFL Draft guru Mel Kiper Jr. ranks Hypolite as the No. 4 defensive tackle in the nation among juniors. - He was named to the 2007 AFCA Good Works Team for his community service work. - His NFL idol is Oakland Raiders DT Warren Sapp-he watches a lot of game film of him.
 He is also a big fan of former NFL greats "Mean" Joe Greene and Alan Page.